kaltura/DeveloperPortalDocs/documentation/player-sdk/DRM.md

     * Online and offline playback

 ### DRM Support in iOS Devices
-The following DRMs are supported in iOS devices:
+The following DRM schemes are supported in iOS devices:
 * FairPlay
 	* Supported in iOS versions 8 and up
 	* Online playback only